Get started on your adventure.

 Mask Up, Back Up, Wash Up

-According to Pitt’s Health Rules, plan on wearing a mask indoors and outdoors, keep safe distance from others, and practice hand sanitizing.
+Make sure to review Pitt’s Health Rules to know about masking status indoors, keep safe distance from others, and practice hand sanitizing.
 Click here for more.

 Start your experience at our Log Cabin, which symbolizes Pitt’s original home and the era of Pitt’s founding in 1787.
 Today, the University of Pittsburgh is known for the Cathedral of Learning.
 (We call her Cathy for short.)
 She stands 42 stories or 535 feet tall as the tallest educational building in the Western Hemisphere.
 While Cathy is not open to the public right now, every angle is ready for a selfie.
 FUN FACT: The parallel lines of the building represent the unending quest for knowledge.
 Are you ready to expand yours?

 Situated in front of the Frick Fine Arts Building, you'll see the Mary Schenley Fountain, also known as A Song to Nature.
 Designed by medalist Victor Brenner, who also designed the American penny, the 1918 landmark is a tribute to Mary Schenley.
 You'll notice the name Schenley throughout much of Pittsburgh, including the 456-acre Schenley Park, which is land that Mary Schenley donated and contains trails, woods, and attractions.
 The sculpted bronze and granite fountain sits at one of the many entrances to the park where students enjoy studying, staying active, and relaxing outside.